sarah-lishin/simple-box-scanner/README.md

 # simple-box-scanner
 A simple script to automate nmap, nikto, dirb, wpscan, and enum4linux scans.

+Available in Python or Bash, pick your favorite.

 # About:
 Written by fiolet.
 A simple tool to run nmap with cve, nikto, dirb with common wordlist, wpscan, and enum4linux with a single command.